mdeguzis/SteamOS-Tools/README.md

   * pair-ps3-bluetooth.sh - pairs your PS3 blueooth controllers to a supported receiver.
   * ssh-rom-transfer.sh - transfer ROMs over SSH to a remote computer.
 * README.md - This file.
-* add-debian-repos.sh - adds debian repositories for installing Debian jessie software.
+* add-debian-repos.sh - adds debian repositories for installing Debian wheezy software.
 * desktop-software.sh - script to install custom and bulk Debian desktop software packages.
 Please see the readme file in docs/ for the full listing of options.
 * disclaimer.md - safety warnings for this repository.
 * steamos-stats.sh - displays useful stats while gaming over SSH from another device.